IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 **Sample Request**

-This is an example of listing a CORS configuration on the "apiary" bucket.
+List the CORS configuration on the `apiary` bucket.

 ```http
 GET /apiary?cors= HTTP/1.1